tytydraco/yessleep/out/Im_Never_Hitchhiking_Again.md

 “Thanks for picking me up.”

 “I don’t usually pick up hitchhikers.”
-He wore a baseball cap, I guessed he was around fifty.
+He’s wearing a baseball cap and looks to be around fifty.

 “Yeah, same.”
 I check the speedometer, he’s going exactly the speed limit.
 We ought to reach town in around 12 minutes or so.